IMNEKOKORO/CrushOn-AI-PLUS/README.md

 If this project receives enough support, I plan to bring more content and improvements in the future.
 If you find any **bugs** or have **suggestions**, feel free to share them, The project is in beta so it probably has many bugs.

-Example character used for the video was created by: @DarkLight16

 Want to contact me?
 You can reach me via email at ImNekokoro@outlook.com